hacks-guide/Guide-WiiU/docs/vwii/vwii-modding.md

     - Dump SEEPROM: **optional**
 1. Press the A button to start the dumping process.
 1. When the process completed, power off your Wii U, take your SD Card out of the Wii U and plug it into your PC.
-1. To make sure you don't lose the files, copy the `slccmpt.bin`, `otp.bin` and if you chose to go with a full backup, `seeprom.bin`, `slc.bin`, and `every mlc.bin.part` file to your computer.
+1. To make sure you don't lose the files, copy the `slccmpt.bin` and `otp.bin` files, and if you chose to go with a full backup, `seeprom.bin`, `slc.bin`, and `every mlc.bin.part` file to your computer.
 1. Delete the files from your SD Card to free up space.
 1. Take the SD Card out of your computer and plug it into your Wii U console.